 Brian Miller, Associate Professor of Sociology, Wheaton College

-"A must see for architects, planners and activists.
-It is fascinating - documenting one man's quest over a decade, working with his community to restrict gargantuan homes on Martha's Vineyard."
+"One Big Home is a must see for architects, planners and activists.
+It is a fascinating documentary of one man's quest over a decade to restrict the building of gargantuan homes on Martha's Vineyard."

 Keith Moskow, FAIA, Moskow Linn Architects